A Programme for Total Replacement

 Across the network, passengers can expect better punctuality, increased line speed with higher capacity on selected lines and shorter journey times on some routes.
 All main and regional lines in Denmark will be equipped with ERTMS level 2.

-Banedanmark expect an 80% decline in signal-related delays on main and regional lines and 50% on the Copenhagen S-bane as a result of the Signalling Programme.
+Banedanmark expects an 80% decline in signal-related delays on main and regional lines and a 50% decline on the Copenhagen S-bane as a result of the Signalling Programme.

 Doubling the number of rail passengers